qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Browser specific methods

-To maintain the closed form, browser switches at the method level is done using [environment settings](../core/environment.md).
+To maintain the closed form, browser switches at the method level is done using [environment settings](environment.md).
 Since the compiler knows about environment settings it is (optionally) possible to only keep the code for each specific browser and remove the implementation for all other browsers from the code and thus generate highly-optimized browser-specific builds.
-It is possible to use a logical _or_ directly inside a environment key.
-If none of the keys matches the variant, the "default" key is used: :
+It is possible to use a logical _or_ directly inside an environment key.
+If none of the keys matches the variant, the "default" key is used:

 ```javascript
 members: {